FNALLPC/cms-das-pre-exercises/_episodes/06_CMSDASPreExercise-git.md

 {: .challenge}

 > ## Optional
-> If you want to practice merging a pull request, you can send a pull request from your branch `MyBranch` to your *own* master branch.
+> If you want to practice merging a pull request, you can send a pull request from your branch `MyBranch` to your *own* main branch.
 {: .challenge}

 ## Advanced topics